anuran-roy/anuran-roy/README.md

 #### 1. Actively Contributing to 😃: [**OWASP Maryam**](https://github.com/saeeddhqan/Maryam)
 #### 2. Working in free time on 😅: [**Drax**](https://github.com/anuran-roy/drax)
 #### 3. Almost on hiatus 🙁: [**OpnRank**](https://github.com/anuran-roy/OpnRank)

+### My pastimes:

+When you'll not find me coding, you'll find doing one of these stuff:

+1. Sleeping,
+2. Playing football,
+3. Reading storybooks,
+4. Surfing sites for new buzzwords, or
+5. Reading books.